Webhooks

 "external_id": "string | null"

-The unified API triggers webhook events during the verification process:
+Buró de Ingresos triggers the following webhook event during the verification process:

 Understanding Verification Status